Water Use & Management

 EMC’s owned manufacturing process is not water intensive, and produces no industrial wastewater.
 In EMC’s operations, water is consumed through normal building systems use such as for cooling, drinking and other sanitary purposes.
 Since 2007, we have tracked water consumption data for all of our owned facilities and most of the larger facilities that we lease.
 We use WBCSD’s Global Water Tool to analyze our operations and calculate our water footprint in water-stressed areas.

 Our estimated total 2014 global water withdrawal was 1,247,009 cubic meters.
 Seventy-five percent of the water withdrawal data were compiled from reliable water bills and water meter readings.
 The remaining annual corporate water consumption was estimated using a water intensity factor calculated by benchmarking consumption at metered EMC facilities.

 Energy – Water Nexus

 We recognize that water, energy, and carbon emissions are interconnected.
 Water is required to generate and transmit the energy EMC consumes, and energy is used to supply the water we use.
 Our suppliers also use water in their operations to produce the material components in our products.
 Thoughtful water conservation and efficiency practices help save energy and reduce the carbon emissions generated from these activities.

 We also understand that there can be trade-offs between water and carbon emissions.
-Water and energy are needed to power and cool our own data centers, as well as those of our customers, and our wastewater treatment plant consumes energy, while reducing our water footprint.
+Water and energy are needed to power and cool our own offices and data centers, as well as those of our customers, and our wastewater treatment plant consumes energy, while reducing our water footprint.

 We take a systematic view of energy and water use and the resulting carbon emissions, and focus on driving efficiencies in our products and operations.
 For example, applying free air cooling technology has allowed us to reduce the amount of energy and water consumed in our data centers and labs.